mongodb/docs-c/source/docs-libmongoc/api/mongoc_collection_t/mongoc_collection_insert_many.rst

 For any document that does not have an "_id" field, a :ref:`bson:bson_oid_t` will be generated locally and added to the document.
 If you must know the inserted document's ``_id``, generate it in your code and include it in the ``document``.
 The ``_id`` you generate can be a :ref:`bson:bson_oid_t` or any other non-array BSON type.

 If you pass a non-NULL ``reply``, it is filled out with an "insertedCount" field.
-If there is a server error then ``reply`` may contain a "writeErrors" array and/or a "writeConcernErrors" array (see :doc:`Bulk Write Operations <bulk>` for examples).
+If there is a server error then ``reply`` may contain a "writeErrors" array and/or a "writeConcernErrors" array (see :ref:`Bulk Write Operations <mongoc_bulk>` for examples).
 The reply must be freed with :ref:`bson:bson_destroy`.

 Errors
 ------